Agent File Standards

 Applied AI Society identifies emerging patterns in the agent tooling ecosystem and publishes lightweight specs so teams can build on shared conventions instead of reinventing them.

-Our first standard is INTEGRATE.md -- a file format for teaching AI agents how to wire a library into any codebase.
+- INTEGRATE.md: a file format for teaching AI agents how to wire a library into any codebase.